Harry Potter and the Order of the Phoenix: Plot

-Harry's Occlumency lessons go poorly.
-During exams, he has a vision of Sirius being tortured by Voldemort in the Department of Mysteries at the Ministry.
-While trying to contact Sirius at Grimmauld Place, Harry is caught by Umbridge using her office's Floo Network.
-She questions Harry and threatens to use the Cruciatus Curse on him.
-Hermione intervenes, and concocts a story that leads them into the Forbidden Forest.
-Umbridge provokes the centaurs there and they take her captive.
+One night, Harry dreams that Arthur Weasley is attacked by Voldemort's snake, Nagini.
+The attack actually occurred, and Dumbledore realises that Harry's mind is connected to Voldemort.
+He orders Professor Snape to teach Harry Occlumency to keep Voldemort out of his mind.
+Meanwhile, during Christmas break, Arthur is brought to St Mungo's Hospital, but he survives thanks to Harry's timely warning.
+When Umbridge discovers Dumbledore's Army, Dumbledore saves Harry from expulsion by claiming he formed the group.
+To avoid arrest, he goes into hiding.
+Umbridge is appointed headmistress and begins enacting strict rules and regulations.

-Harry, Ron, Hermione, Ginny, Neville and Luna, fly to the Ministry to save Sirius, but he is not to be found inside the Department of Mysteries.
-Instead, the room is filled with shelves of glass spheres, one of which bears Harry's name along with Voldemort.
-Harry picks it up, and is immediately surrounded by Death Eaters.
-Lucius Malfoy reveals that Harry was tricked there by a fake vision from Voldemort, and that he wishes to hear the prophecy contained in the glass sphere.
-He asks Harry for the sphere, but Harry refuses.
-The Hogwarts group fight against the Death Eaters and evade them, aided by the arrival of the Order members.
-Neville accidentally drops and breaks the prophecy, and Sirius ends up dying at the hands of Bellatrix Lestrange.
+During exams, Harry has a vision of Voldemort torturing Sirius at the Department of Mysteries.
+He attempts to contact Sirius at Grimmauld Place, but Umbridge catches and interrogates him.
+Hermione intervenes and convinces Umbridge to go with her and Harry into the Forbidden Forest.
+When Umbridge provokes the centaurs who live there, they take her captive.
+Harry and his friends fly to the Ministry to rescue Sirius, but he is not there.
+Instead, they find shelves containing glass spheres, one of which bears Harry's name.
+Harry picks it up and is immediately surrounded by Death Eaters.
+Lucius Malfoy reveals that Harry was lured to the Ministry by a false vision from Voldemort, who wishes to hear the prophecy contained in the sphere.
+He asks Harry for the sphere, but Harry refuses to give it to him.

-Harry chases after Bellatrix.
-Voldemort arrives and tries to kill Harry, but is thwarted by Dumbledore.
-Ministry of Magic employees arrive; they spot Voldemort just before he escapes with Bellatrix, and Fudge is forced to accept his return.
-In his office, Dumbledore explains to Harry that the prophecy was made by Professor Trelawney, and predicted the birth of a child with power against Voldemort.
-This had caused Voldemort to pursue Harry's parents, and is the reason he continues to target Harry.
-Overwhelmed by the prophecy and mourning the loss of Sirius, Harry grows sullen, although the wizarding community now affords him great respect.
-Motivated by his friends, Harry returns to the Dursleys.
+The students fight the Death Eaters with help from several Order of the Phoenix members.
+Neville accidentally knocks the sphere down some steps, destroying it.
+Bellatrix Lestrange kills Sirius by knocking him through a mysterious stone archway.
+Voldemort appears and tries to kill Harry, but Dumbledore arrives and thwarts him.
+Fudge and other Ministry of Magic employees arrive on the scene and witness Voldemort just before he flees.
+Back at Hogwarts, Dumbledore tells Harry the prophecy was made by Professor Trelawney, who predicted the birth of a child with the power to vanquish Voldemort.
+This prophecy caused Voldemort to murder Harry's parents, and it is why he wishes to kill Harry as well.
+Harry feels overwhelmed by the prophecy and the loss of his godfather, but the wizarding community now believes him and respects him.
+Motivated by his friends, Harry returns to the Dursleys for the summer.

 Publication and release

-Potter fans waited three years between the releases of the fourth and fifth books.
+Harry Potter fans waited three years between the releases of Harry Potter and the Goblet of Fire and Harry Potter and the Order of the Phoenix.
 Before the release of the fifth book, 200 million copies of the first four books had already been sold and translated into 55 languages in 200 countries.
 As the series was already a global phenomenon, the book forged new pre-order records, with thousands of people queuing outside book stores on 20 June 2003 to secure copies at midnight.
 Despite the security, thousands of copies were stolen from an Earlestown, Merseyside warehouse on 15 June 2003.